Napoleon III: Hohenzollern candidacy and the Ems telegram

 In his memoirs, written long after the war, Bismarck wrote, "I always considered that a war with France would naturally follow a war against Austria...
 I was convinced that the gulf which was created over time between the north and the south of Germany could not be better overcome than by a national war against the neighbouring people who were aggressive against us.
 I did not doubt that it was necessary to make a French-German war before the general reorganization of Germany could be realized."
 As the summer of 1870 approached, pressure mounted on Bismarck to have a war with France as quickly as possible.
 In Bavaria, the largest of the southern German states, unification with (mostly Protestant) Prussia was being opposed by the Patriotic Party, which favoured a confederacy of (Catholic) Bavaria with (Catholic) Austria.
 German Protestant public opinion was on the side of unification with Prussia.

 In France, patriotic sentiment was also growing.
 On 8 May 1870, French voters had overwhelmingly supported Napoleon III's program in a national plebiscite, with 7,358,000 votes yes against 1,582,000 votes no, an increase of support of two million votes since the legislative elections in 1869.
 The Emperor was less popular in Paris and the big cities, but highly popular in the French countryside.
 Napoleon had named a new foreign minister, Antoine Agenor, the Duke de Gramont, who was hostile to Bismarck.
 The Emperor was weak and ill, but the more extreme Bonapartists were prepared to show their strength against the republicans and monarchists in the parliament.

-In July 1870, Bismarck found a cause for a war in an old dynastic dispute.
-In September 1868, Queen Isabella II of Spain had been overthrown and exiled to France.
-The new government of Spain considered several candidates, including Leopold, Prince of Hohenzollern, a cousin of King Wilhelm I of Prussia.
-At the end of 1869, Napoleon III had let it be known to the Prussian king and his Chancellor Bismarck that a Hohenzollern prince on the throne of Spain would not be acceptable to France.
-King Wilhelm had no desire to enter into a war against Napoleon III and did not pursue the subject further.
-At the end of May, however, Bismarck wrote to the father of Leopold, asking him to put pressure on his son to accept the candidacy to be King of Spain.
-Leopold, solicited by both his father and Bismarck, agreed.